Wintersport-Alternativen — Schneeschuhwandern in den Bergen

 Tobias Massow

 Not everyone wants to hit the slopes.
-These five winter sports deliver adrenaline, nature, and fitness – no ski lift required.
+These five winter sports offer adrenaline, nature, and fitness — all without a ski lift.

-• Snowshoeing: Beginner-friendly and possible anywhere in the mountains
+• Snowshoeing: Beginner-friendly, possible everywhere in the mountains

-• Ice climbing: An extreme challenge for experienced climbers
+• Ice climbing: Extreme challenge for experienced climbers

-• Fatbiking: Mountain biking on snow with ultra-wide tires
+• Fatbiking: Mountain biking on snow with extra-wide tires

-• Cross-country skiing: The most efficient full-body endurance workout available
+• Cross-country skiing: The most efficient full-body endurance training

-• Winter hiking: Underrated – yet one of the best stress relievers
+• Winter hiking: Underrated, but one of the best stress relievers

-Top regions: Bavarian Prealps, Black Forest, Allgäu.
-Many sections of the German Alpine Club (DAV) offer guided tours – ideal for beginners.
-Calorie burn: 400-600 kcal per hour, comparable to jogging but with significantly less joint impact.
+The best regions: Bavarian Pre-Alps, Black Forest, Allgäu.
+Many DAV sections offer guided tours — ideal for getting started.
+Calorie burn: 400–600 kcal per hour, similar to jogging but with significantly less joint stress.

 Fatbiking and Cross-Country Skiing: Endurance on Snow

-Fatbikes – mountain bikes fitted with 10-12 cm wide tires – roll over snow as smoothly as over gravel.
-The sport is booming across the Alps: rental stations operate in Garmisch, Innsbruck, and Davos.
-One hour of fatbiking burns 500+ calories and delivers an intense balance workout.
+Fatbikes — mountain bikes with 10–12cm wide tires — roll over snow like on gravel.
+The sport is growing rapidly in the Alps: rental stations are available in Garmisch, Innsbruck, and Davos.
+One hour of fatbiking burns 500+ calories and is an intense balance training.

 Ice Climbing: For the Advanced

-Ice climbing is the most intense – and most demanding – winter sport on this list.
-Scaling frozen waterfalls and ice-covered rock faces requires prior climbing experience, specialized gear (ice tools, crampons, helmet), and ideally, instruction from a certified mountain guide.
+Ice climbing is the most intense winter sport on this list — and the most demanding.
+Climbing frozen waterfalls and ice walls requires climbing experience, special equipment (ice axes, crampons, helmet), and ideally a course with a mountain guide.

 Cool-down